 Risk management

 Risk is inherent in Landsbankinn’s entire activity and robust, sound risk management is key to the Bank’s operation.
-Risk management involves identification, assessment, disclosure and control of all risks.
+The core function of Risk Management is risk management and monitoring, analysis and reliable disclosure.
+Its operation is based on the development and implementation of risk models and data processing, along with risk monitoring.

 Landsbankinn’s risk policy